HarryMichal/rstudio-flatpak/README.md

 # RStudio - flatpak

 This is a work-in-progress repo with flatpak manifests that are used to build RStudio

 ## Current state

-It builds with the "current" master (currently I use my own fork with patches on top of latest master) but it's not tested with current releases.
+It builds with the latest release (1.2.5033) and possibly with 'master'.

+The manifest for the latest releases is in the 'release' branch.

+A patch has to be applied to RStudio because during the build freedesktop files have a hardcoded install path (/usr/share/...).
+Flatpak changes the prefix to /app.

+## Known problems

+- Packages cannot be built for lack of gcc, g++ and overall a package manager
+- No git, subversion support

 ## TODO

-- cleanup - I didn't bother with cleaning up the build process, so there's a lot of bloat
-- yaml version - some people don't like json
-- tracking of releases - this version is tracking master, not releases
-  - this'll require some major changes, because the RStudio releases are behind master by hundreds of commits
+- Add gcc extension
+- Bundle git/subversion?
+- Try to figure out how to fix the problem with the environment